-8. When dyslexia is suspected and there is no diagnosis by a qualified professional as defined in LAC 28:XXXV.
-Bulletin 1903, a preponderance of evidence is considered.
-The evidence shall include qualification for a Specific Learning Disability in one of the reading-related areas in this Section accompanied by a weakness in phonological processing, and/or a weakness in spelling.
+- When dyslexia is suspected and there is no medical diagnosis, a preponderance of evidence is considered.
+The evidence shall include low achievement in phonological processing and either of the following criteria: - qualification for a Specific Learning Disability in the area of basic reading skills or reading fluency as defined in this Section: or - an equivalent area of low achievement in spelling.

+AUTHORITY NOTE: Promulgated in accordance with R.S.
+17:1941 et seq.
 HISTORICAL NOTE: Promulgated by the Board of Elementary and Secondary Education, LR 35:911 (May 2009), effective July 1, 2009, amended LR 42:401 (March 2016), LR 51: